“I’m Ray, It’s my party.” He was holding a can of Holsten, leaning on the fridge by the door of the small kitchen.

 “Captain Dave, that wanker” Julie had said when she learned we shared the same instructor.
 “I was doing my best three-point turn, looking over my shoulder to check all the things I should and the bastard reached over and squeezed my boobs, like really hard so they hurt.
 Wanker.”
 I always wore trousers for lessons, Captain Dave never did it to me and I passed my test after twelve lessons.

-Ray’s Viva had an oil leak, we put a bucket underneath the car and poured the collected oil back into the tank in the mornings.
+Ray’s Marina had an oil leak, we put a bucket underneath the car and poured the collected oil back into the tank in the mornings.
 I drove it to and from work, juggling oil buckets.
 It was easier than hitching or getting the bus down the A13 to Southend.

-Then the Viva began conking out and I began to spend less time at Ray’s.
+Then the Marina began conking out and I began to spend less time at Ray’s.
 I was going back in the Rayleigh Crown hanging out with Marni again, she’d recently split up from her merchant seaman boyfriend.
 I’d pull sickies at work and borrow Mum’s Mini and pick her up from her 6th form college, we’d drive to Old Leigh-on-Sea, have a pint, sit outside the Crooked Billet pub and watch the passing trade from the cockle sheds and talk about boys.
 I was happy – I had work, transport, friend, money and a relationship.
 For a short time I thought I could have it all.

 The next Friday night I went through the unlocked patio doors of Ray’s bungalow and unloaded my weekend gear onto the lilo.
 I let the finches out for a fly about, closed the door and walked to the pub, knowing Ray would be there.
 He was on his third Holsten, a bit pissed and stayed on the fruit machine while I got chatting to Foggie and some others.
 All seemed fine but things started to get weird as the night went on.
 When Ray and I got back to his room we were both tripping.
 Someone had put acid into our drinks, we thought.